HenrikBach1/ansible-scripts/README.md

 ### Standard Scripts
 - `start-ros2-container.sh`: Standard ROS2 container runner
 - `start-yocto-container.sh`: Standard Yocto container runner

+### Container Management Options
+- `--attach`: Connect to the container after starting it
+- `--stop`: Stop a running container
+- `--remove`: Remove a container (stops it first if running)
+- `--verify`: Verify container commands and workspace paths are correctly configured

 ### Robust Container Scripts
 For more reliable container lifecycle management, especially when using detached commands or VS Code: